 The Employee Retention Credit is a CARES Act relief measure for businesses.
 It is a fully refundable tax credit that eligible employers who are able to keep employees on payroll can claim.

 The Consolidated Appropriations Act (CAA or the Act) also expanded the Employee Retention Credit in December 2020.
 The Infrastructure Investment and Jobs Act ended the ERC retroactively on September 30, 2021 for most employers.

 Check out more information about this tax credit option by exploring the Employee Retention Credit Q&As below.

-The refundable employee retention tax credit is equal to 50% of qualified wages eligible employers pay employees between March 13, 2020 through December 31, 2020.
+When signed into law under the CARES Act, the refundable Employee Retention Tax Credit was equal to 50% of qualified wages eligible employers paid employees between March 13, 2020 through December 31, 2020.

 What are qualified wages?

 Qualifying wages are the wages and compensations employers pay to employees during the time period.
 This includes qualified health plan expenses associated with said wages.

 Another factor that determines qualified wages is the number of full-time equivalent (FTE) employees you had in 2019.